SageRalph/RESTeasy/README.md

 `{ tags: ["REST", "client", "library"] }`

 - JSON editing is supported in `<textarea>`s by adding the class `formatJSON`.
 `JSON.parse()` is used to read the content.
-If parsing fails, the field will be ommited.
+If parsing fails, the field will be omitted.
 e.g.
 `<textarea name="myjsonfield" class="formatJSON" value="{ a: { b: 'c' } }"></textarea>`
 Produces: